 What is Provident Fund?

 The Provident Fund, often simply called PF, is a special savings scheme designed to help employees save money for their future, especially after they stop working.
-It is managed by the Employees’ Provident Fund Organisation (EPFO).
+It is managed by the Employees’ Provident Fund Organisation (EPFO), a government body.
 Both you, as an employee, and your employer contribute a small part of your salary into this fund each month.
-Over time, these contributions grow with interest, creating a valuable savings pot for you.

 Why Your PF Balance Matters

 Your PF balance is your money, saved diligently over your working years.
-Knowing your balance is crucial for several reasons.
-Firstly, it helps you understand how much you have saved for your retirement or for any major financial needs in the future.
-Secondly, regularly checking your balance allows you to ensure that all contributions are being correctly made and recorded.
-It empowers you to keep track of your financial growth and make informed decisions about your savings.
+Knowing your balance is crucial for several reasons, helping you maintain financial awareness.
+Regularly checking it helps you ensure that all contributions are being correctly made and recorded by your employer.

 What is Aadhaar Enabled Payment System (AePS)?